Summeli/gpSP4Cute/readme.md

 gpSP4SCute: [gpsp][gpsp] for Symbian
 ===========================

-gpSP is a gameboy advanced emulator for Symbian.
+gpSP4Cute is a gameboy advanced emulator for Symbian.
 It's based on gpSP version 0.9-2Xb by Exophase for gp2x.

 --------

 Building